An Adversarial Model for Scheduling with Testing: Deterministic Algorithms

 Lemma~\ref{prop:short} implies that all long jobs are scheduled in the same order by the algorithm and an optimum without any short jobs in between.
 Then, setting $\p=2+\eps$ decreases the objective values of both algorithms by the same amount and thus does not decrease the ratio.
 The lemma follows.

 \end{proof}

-Now we are ready to prove the main result. \begin{theorem} Algorithm \BOUND has competitive ratio at most $2$. \end{theorem} \begin{proof} We consider worst-case instances of the type derived above.
-Let $a$ be the number of short jobs with $p_j=0$, let $b$ be the number of short jobs with $\p_j=p_j=2$, and let $c$ be the number of long jobs with $\p_j=2+\eps$, see Figure~\ref{fig:threshold:ap}.
+Now we are ready to prove the main result. \begin{theorem} Algorithm \BOUND has competitive ratio at most $2$ for scheduling with testing with the objective of minimizing the sum of completion times. \end{theorem} \begin{proof} We consider worst-case instances of the type derived above.
+Let $a$ be the number of short jobs with $p_j=0$, let $b$ be the number of short jobs with $\p_j=p_j=2$, and let~$c$ be the number of long jobs with $\p_j=2+\eps$, see Figure~\ref{fig:threshold:ap}.

 \BOUND's solution for a worst-case instance first tests all long jobs, then tests and executes the short jobs in decreasing order of processing times, and completes with the executions of long jobs.
 The total objective value $ALG$ is